 Stretching out into the ocean directly west from Iceland, this peninsula has a bit of everything that you can find elsewhere in Iceland.Throughout much of our journey we will have views of the Snæfellsjokull glacier and will be surrounded by the natural beauty of high mountains and fjords.
 There are fabulous coastal roads and also surreal landscapes of lava fields and mountains offering an amazing array of geological features and vistas.

-We spend the day exploring the stunning coastline with visits to Arnarstapi coastal cliffs of columnar basalt and during the summer season, nesting bird colonies.
-Along the coast we spend time exploring the black sand beaches and lava stacks at Djupalon and stop off at one of the small fishing villages surrounded by mountains and nestling in sheltered bays.
-Once we get to the north side of the peninsula, we visit a small gold sand beach (Skardsvik) that sits at the edge of a black lava field and stop to view Kirkjufell mountain and the pretty waterfall of Kirkjufellsfoss.
+We spend the day exploring the coastline with visits to the tiny hamlet of Arnarstapi.
+There we will see stunning sea cliffs and during the summer season, nesting bird colonies.
+Along the coast we spend time exploring the black sand beaches and lava stacks at Djupalon.
+We will stop at one of the small fishing villages hiding in sheltered bays surrounded by mountains and we will visit the famous Kirkjufell mountain and the pretty waterfall of Kirkjufellsfoss.

 Fully Guided Tour

 Meeting point: Free hotel pick up in Reykjavík